Short Story: Silverweed Muffins by Dorlana Vann

-As he opened the front door to his house, he was still thinking about his mothers last dying words, which was her last dying wish, the realization that he had inherited this daunting job depressed him even more.
+As he opened the front door to his house, he was still thinking about his mother’s last dying words, which was her last dying wish, the realization that he had inherited this daunting job depressed him even more.
 His grandmother had outlasted his mother, and could possibly outlast him, so this task would be his, forever.
-Make and feed her muffins every day…
+Make and deliver her muffins every day…

 He wasn’t as sure about what his mother had meant when she told him to protect his grandmother.
 She lived far into the remote woods away from civilization.
 She didn’t even have a telephone.
 No one was going to call her and scam her out of her money, if she even had any.
 Perhaps his mother meant, take care of, instead of protect.
-Just get her the muffins, he thought, that was all he was capable of doing that day anyway.
+Just get her the muffins, he thought, that was all he could do that day anyway.
 Maybe later he could ask his grandmother about what his mother had intended.

 Swiss stood in the kitchen and mixed the ingredients to the recipe he had known by heart since he was six years old: